How to Create a Morning Routine for Kids That Actually Works

 When expectations are visible:

-• The next move is right in front of them
+the next step is right in front of them

 “Did you brush your teeth?”